Your Guide to the Best MIG Welders for Any Budget

-You'll want to verify the gun (torch) included with a welding kit is one of a standard style.
-Then you'll be sure to have easy access to consumables or gun parts, such as replacement contact tips.
+You’ll want to verify the gun (torch) included with a kit is one of a standard style.
+Then you will have easy access to consumables or gun parts, such as replacement contact tips.

 As an example, consumables for Tweco-style guns are widely available.